It takes a community to raise a child.

 Washtenaw Promise is proud to be a part of that community.

 We hope you will join us in becoming a mentor to young children who need your support.

 The experience will enrich the life of a child in need, as well as your own.

-Our Big Friends program enables adult volunteers the opportunity to offer weekly support to preschool children, within the school day, in public and private preschools and child care facilities in Ypsilanti.
-Our mentors work with kids who sometimes struggle with the demands and expectations of their school experience.
+Our Big Friends program enables adult volunteers the opportunity to offer at least two hours of weekly support to preschool children, within the school day, in public and private preschools in Ypsilanti.
+Our mentors help support kids who sometimes struggle with the demands and expectations of their school experience.
 We help them to be successful in the classroom, and to prepare for the success that awaits them in years to come.
-Our mentors are there to support young children, to be a big friend, and to help them meet the challenges of their first year in school.
-Mentors also work to build relationships with parents, and can help them access the resources everyone needs to maintain strong, thriving families.
+Mentors also work to build a relationship with parents, so we can help them access the resources everyone needs to maintain strong, thriving families.